shabaz123/webdsp/Readme.md

 Running the code
 ----------------
-To run the app, type:
+To run the app with the Wave Miner card, type:

     cd ~/development/webdsp
     ./freqresp_web.js

  Now you can go to **http://xx.xx.xx.xx:8081/freqresp.html**

- If you don't have a Wave Miner card then you can run webdsp in a dummy mode:
+ If you don't have a Wave Miner card then you can run webdsp in a dummy mode by typing:

     cd ~/development/webdsp
     ./freqresp_web.js dummy